w3c/wot-cg/Tutorials/whatiswot/14-Interaction_Affordances/README.md

-# Video 14: Interaction Affordances
+# Video 14: Interaction Affordances in Thing Description

 ## Table of Contents